Join our email list

 Beginning in Warsaw, we’ll take a guided tour of the Museum of the History of Polish Jews.
 We will visit remembrance memorial sites across the city, including the monument to the Warsaw Ghetto uprising, the memorial of Mila 18, and the Umschlagplatz where Jews were deported to Auschwitz and Treblinka.

 We will travel to Lodz to learn about the prosperous Jewish textile industry and the role Jewish residents played in this thriving industrial city.
-In Wrocław, we’ll take a walking tour, enjoy a university visit, and see a revitalized Jewish cemetery filled with artwork.
+We also stay in Lublin and visit important Jewish landmarks and sites, from the tragic to the revitalized.
 From there, we will travel to historically rich Kraków, once home to a flourishing Jewish presence.
-We’ll explore the district of Kazimierz with its many surviving synagogues, a prewar Jewish cemetery, and the largest medieval market square in Europe.
-There will even be a moving tour of the Auschwitz-Birkenau State Museum and the newly expanded Auschwitz Jewish Center.
+We’ll explore the district of Kazimierz with its many surviving synagogues, a pre-war Jewish cemetery, and the largest medieval market square in Europe.
+There will also be a moving tour of the Auschwitz-Birkenau State Museum, as well as opportunities to reflect and discuss our experiences.

-Jewish Heritage Travel guest scholars will provide lectures and on-site commentary to help reveal this land that is so pivotal to Jewish history — and to help us honor the tragedies that took place here and appreciate the vibrant Jewish life that existed in Poland throughout the centuries.
+Along the way, Jewish Heritage Travel scholar Dr. David Bernstein will provide lectures and on-site commentary, supporting our learning in this land that is so pivotal to Jewish history, to help us honor the tragedies that took place here, appreciate the vibrant Jewish life that existed in Poland throughout the centuries, and witness the renewed Jewish culture that has taken root.

 Highlights

-- 11 nights of deluxe accommodations in Warsaw, Wrocław, and Kraków
+• 11 nights of deluxe accommodations in Warsaw, Lublin, and Kraków

-- Presentations and discussions with Jewish Heritage Travel guide and scholar Tomasz Cebulski
+• Presentations and discussions with accompanying Jewish Heritage Travel scholar Dr. David Bernstein

-- A guided tour of the Museum of the History of Polish Jews
+• A guided tour of the Polin Museum of the History of Polish Jews in Warsaw

-- A walking tour of the district of Kazimierz with its many surviving synagogues, a prewar Jewish cemetery, and the largest medieval market square in Europe
+• A walking tour of the district of Kazimierz in Kraków, with its many surviving synagogues, a pre-war Jewish cemetery, and the largest medieval market square in Europe

-- A visit to the Auschwitz-Birkenau State Museum and the newly expanded Auschwitz Jewish Center
+• A visit to the Auschwitz-Birkenau State Museum and the Auschwitz Jewish Center

 Itinerary